j-krieg/layerfmri/2024-03-24_DC_report/readme.md

 # Characterization of the Brain Intracortical Properties from High-Resolution 7T MRI #
 <br>
 Code used to creates figures in report from 2024-03-24.
-Comprises all steps for the DC pipeline and the rft/vistim-task pipeline.
+Includes all steps for the DC pipeline and the rft/vistim-task pipeline.
 <br>
 Example usage: